samcollins4/maze-solver/Readme.md

 ## Start and Stop (Only for starter code)
-- Move Forward 'm'
+- Move Forward 'w'
-- Move Back 'b'
+- Move Back 'x'
-- Stop 'Any other Key'
+- Stop 'space'